 As for fish, it’s one of the main providers of Omega-3 fatty acids, which are required for health, vitality, and energy.

-Grilling peppers, mushrooms, and corn help you focus off the meat, add more nutrients to your meal.
+Grilling peppers, mushrooms, and corn help you focus on the meat, add more nutrients to your meal.
 Remember when I told you about PAHs?
 Well, another good thing about grilling veggies and fruit is that it doesn’t form PAHs.

 Regularly cleaning your grill before cooking is important to remove any stuck or burnt food from the last BBQ.
 If you let these stuck bits, they will burn more and produce more smoke which we’re trying to reduce as much as we can.

-Having a BBQ is great and tasty, but choosing what you cook and what grill you cook is essential for you and your family health, try to apply as much as you can from these tips to enjoy a light and healthy summer.
+Having a BBQ is great and tasty, but choosing what you cook and what grill you cook is essential for you and your family’s health, try to apply as much as you can from these tips to enjoy a light and healthy summer.